adamsilver/fdpb/07-a-filter-form.md

 Earlier we discussed the pros and cons of using links and form controls.
 Using links, may cause users to endure many page refreshes.
 And using form controls, may increase the chance of users seeing no results.

-For keyboard and screen reader users, having a page refresh means having to wade through all the page information again, such as header and navigation before getting back to the filter or the results, although they can skip that easily if landmarks are employed nicely.
+For keyboard and screen reader users, having a page refresh means having to wade through all the page information again, such as header and navigation before getting back to the filter or the results, although they can skip that easily if landmarks are employed.

 In any case, AJAX can be used to avoid this problem.
-For example, clicking a radio button, will instantly submit the form with AJAX.
-When the request finishes, the page is updated and the focus is in the same place.
-This also reduces the chance of seeing no results because as soon as the user selects a filter, the interface (both the filter and the results list) updates.
+For example, clicking a radio button, could instantly submit the form with AJAX.
+When the request finishes, the page is updated and the focus remains unaffected.
+This also reduces the chance of seeing no results because as soon as the user selects a filter, the interface updates.

 As many applications have materially dishonest filters, some users have acclimatised to this change in convention (that clicking form controls instantly submits the form).
-I'm sad to say that it may not always be obvious to users, that they have to submit their choices.
+I'm sad to say that, in this context, it may not be obvious to users, that they have to submit their choices.
 AJAX helps here because it potentially removes the need for the button.

 You'd be forgiven then, for thinking this is a must-have, totally-beneficial enhancement.
 Unfortunately, using AJAX like this goes against principle 4, to *give users control*.
-By removing an explicit submission action, it's possible that triggering multiple AJAX requests will cause an unexpected and confusing experience for users.
+By removing the explicit act of submission, it's possible that triggering multiple AJAX requests will cause an unexpected and confusing experience.

 Additionally, keyboard users who are operating the filter must use their arrow keys to move through each radio button.
-Arrow keypresses not only sets focus to the option but selects it too.
+Arrow keypresses not only set focus to the option but selects it too.
 Selecting the fourth radio button will have inadvertently created four AJAX requests unknowingly.
 This adds increased load on the server, but more importantly, it will eat users' data allowance and cause battery drain on their device.

-That's not all, though.
+That's not all though.
 Using AJAX requires a certain number of provisions such as a live region to indicate loading states.
 When the user selects an option, the live region would have to be populated with ‘Loading results, please wait.’, for example.
 Then when the request finishes, it would have to be populated with ‘212 results returned.’.
-Having to hear this four times is headache inducing.
+Having to hear this four times is (like listening to an overzealous DJ) headache inducing.

 Despite what you may have heard, AJAX isn't necessarily better or faster than a standard page refresh[^3].
 This is for a number of reasons.
-First, it rquires more javascript code to be sent initially.
+First, it requires more Javascript code to be sent initially.
 Second, and more importantly, it engineers away progressive rendering (aka chunking) and removes loading states, both of which the browser provides for free.

 AJAX is more suited and beneficial when making updates to small parts of the page.
-Filters, however, involve updating the vast majority of the page, making AJAX somewhat counterproductive.
-With all of that put on the table, only thorough and diverse user research will show what works best.
+Filters involve updating the majority of the page, making AJAX somewhat counterproductive.
+With that said only thorough and diverse user research will show what works best.

 ## Responsive design considerations